 Cheating is a serious offense and is in direct opposition to Christian character and academic excellence.
-Cheating is the use of any unauthorized information.
+Cheating is the use of any unauthorized information, including information from AI sources.

-- Copying homework, classwork, tests, or quizzes from another student - Making and using "cheat sheets" - Asking for and receiving help from other students who have already taken the test or quiz. - All electronic devices, including smartwatches, must be placed in the pocket holders at the beginning of each class.
+- Copying homework, classwork, tests or quizzes from another student - Making and using "cheat sheets" - Asking for and receiving help from other students who have already taken the test or quiz. - All electronic devices, including smartwatches, must be placed in the pocket holders at the beginning of each class.

 Anything the teacher has not specifically given permission or approval of is unauthorized.
 Written work will be submitted electronically to Turn It In.
-Work identified as plagiarism will be disciplined as cheating.
-Teachers will work to instruct teachers on note taking strategies so that students do not copy information from sources.
+Work identified as plagiarism or Al sourced will be disciplined as cheating.
 The discipline for cheating will be a zero on the assignment plus 6 demerits.
 This policy will be strictly enforced and is intended to encourage students to avoid cheating.